 Here’s what you get:

-• A sleek red light lamp to reset your nights and protect your melatonin
+A sleek red light lamp to reset your nights and protect your body's natural sleep-regulating hormone.

 No gimmicks.
 Just real tools, real science, and real sleep.